 Ahmed Badreldin, partner and head of Middle East and North Africa at The Abraaj Group, said: "Our investment in the North Africa Hospital Holdings Group is based on our capacity to bring our deep global experience in healthcare to markets that need and stand to benefit the most from them."

-The Abraaj Group said it employs over 300 people and currently manages about $7.5 billion across more than 20 regional, sector and country-specific funds.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The Abraaj Group said it employs over 300 people and currently manages about $7.5 billion across more than 20 regional, sector and country-specific funds.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.